‘Days Of Our Lives’: Susan Seaforth Hayes On Valerie’s Secret, Julie’s Relationship With Eli Grant On ‘DOOL’ [Spoilers]

 Days Of Our Lives fans were not sure what to expect when Valerie Grant came to Salem.
 She arrived to help Abe Carver (James Reynolds) recover.
 However, Theo (Kyler Pettis) took an instant dislike to the heart specialist.

 For the past few months on DOOL, Theo has been trying to do everything in his power to expose Valerie’s secret.
 He insisted that she was lying about something and wanted to know what it was.
 Claire (Olivia Rose Keegan) made the situation even worse by planting a wire in Valerie’s purse, which she found.
-Theo took full responsibility for it and Valerie agreed not to tell Abe what he had done.
+Theo took full responsibility for it, and Valerie agreed not to tell Abe what he had done.

 However, she also offered another piece of advice.
 It had to do with Theo and Claire getting horrible comments on social media about their interracial relationship on Days Of Our Lives.
-Theo wanted to fire back his own comment, but Valerie stopped him.
+Theo wanted to fire back his with a comment of his own, but Valerie stopped him.
 She also had a conversation with Jennifer (Melissa Reeves) about how much things had changed when it came to racism and interracial dating.
 Both of these scenes were hints of Valerie’s secret.

 The town of Salem has taken over @CityWalkLA for Day of #DAYS! ⌛️ Stay tuned as we have some fun with the stars of your favorite show.